Every ecommerce business’ biggest fear? Running out of inventory.

-We’ve created this in-depth guide to help you understand the ins and outs of inventory loans, including who they are for, and how to apply for one.
+We’ve created this in-depth guide to help you understand the ins and outs of inventory loans, so you know whether they’re the right choice for you.

-An inventory loan is a short-term business loan that retail business owners use to purchase products to sell.
+Inventory loans are a short term loan that ecommerce and retail business owners use to purchase inventory.

-Unlike other business loans, inventory loans don’t require you to offer a house, car, or equipment as collateral.
-Instead, the merchandise you plan to purchase secures the loan.
+Unlike other business loans, inventory loans don’t require you to offer personal assets like a house, car, or equipment as collateral.
+Instead, the merchandise you plan to purchase, or inventory you already own, works as collateral for the loan.

 Inventory loans have one purpose: to help you buy inventory for your business.

-When small businesses can turn to inventory loans
+When small business owners can use inventory loans

 - They need to prepare and stockpile inventory for busy seasons like Black Friday and Christmas